navegotel/openratecache/README.md

 }
 ```
 While in the closed source version every room rate may have a different currency and digits of currencies
 are taken into account, this implementation only accepts one currency for the whole cache.
-It also assumes
+The number of
-that the currency has two digits.
+digits for the currency must be specified in the configuration files.

 This open source version is just a dumb cache, there is currently no possibility to plug in a mark-up engine
 as in the closed source version.